joseconstela/webparsy/README.md

 One of `yaml`, `file` or `string` is required.

-- `yaml`: The scraping task definition, built using [yaml npm module](https://www.npmjs.com/package/yaml)
+- `yaml`: A [yaml npm module](https://www.npmjs.com/package/yaml) instance of the scraping definition.
-- `string`: The scraping task definition, as a plain string
+- `string`: The YAML definition, as a plain string.
-- `file`: The path for the file that stores the web parsing definition.
+- `file`: The path for the YAML file containing the scraping definition.

 Additionally, you can pass a `flags` object property to input additional values to your scraping process.